-Nearly all golf watches are equipped with Bluetooth, so you can wirelessly transmit the data from the watch to your phone.
-Pay attention to the Bluetooth range of any watch that you’re considering, so you know how close your phone has to be to the watch to connect properly.
+Nearly all golf watches are equipped with Bluetooth, so you can wirelessly transmit the data to your phone.
+Pay attention to the Bluetooth range of any model that you’re considering, so you know how close your phone has to be to connect properly.

-Many golf watches have a basic digital or LCD screen with buttons that enable you to control the watch and scan through the menus.
+Many golf watches have a basic digital or LCD screen with buttons that act as controls and allow you to scan through the menus.
 Higher-end models usually have a color touchscreen for even easier navigation.
 If you opt for a touchscreen golf watch, look for one that can be used even if you’re wearing gloves.

 Sunny days are great for golf, so it’s important to find a watch with an anti-glare screen so you can read it even if the sun is particularly bright.

 While you obviously won’t be swimming while wearing your golf watch, it’s a good idea to choose a model that offers some water resistance.
 It enables you to play in inclement weather without worrying about your watch getting damaged.